Ty-Sir/raydium-eco-farms-substream/README.md

 # raydium_eco_farms Substreams modules

+Raydium Ecosystem Farm Transactions: Minimal substream to track active farms from start and end times.

-This package was initialized via `substreams init`, using the `sol-minimal` template.
+This package was initialized via `substreams init`, using the `sol-transactions` template.

 ## Usage